gemforce-team/gemforce/README.md

   p - print best gem parens formula
   t - print best gem tree formula
   e - print best gem equations formula
-  c - print best gems table (for each value best gem stats)
+  c - print best gems table (for each value best gem power) **do not use with -r or -u**
   i - info
   q - quiet, print only final gem
   u - upto, at the end consider the best gem up to N, not the Nth
-  r - adds red at the best gem, then consider the new gem f (filepath) - change table file (build/query only)
+  r - adds red to the best gem, then consider the new gem f (filepath) - change table file (build/query only)
   s (num) - change chunk size (you should not need this)
+  N (num) - specify how many amps you use (omnia programs only)
+  T (num) - give your True Colors skill for better amps fitting (omnia programs only)

 number - value of gem to be computed
 numbers - spec value and comb value (omnia programs only)
-  N (num) - specify how many amps you use (omnia programs only)
-  T (num) - give your True Colors skill for better amps fitting  (omnia programs only)

 to specify if you want a speccing or a combining recipe out of a general program (e.g. managemquery) use (num)s or (num)c (default is speccing)